MicrosoftDocs/customer-insights/ci-docs/data/faqs-profile-summary.md

 ms.reviewer: m-hartmann
 ---

-# FAQ for customer insights on Sales lead summaries (preview)
+# FAQ for customer insights in Sales lead summaries (preview)

 [!INCLUDE [public-preview-banner](includes/public-preview-banner.md)]

-These frequently asked questions (FAQ) describe the AI impact of providing a customer insight on the lead summary in Dynamics 365 Sales (preview).
+These frequently asked questions (FAQ) describe the AI impact of providing a customer insight in the lead summary in Dynamics 365 Sales (preview).

 [!INCLUDE [public-preview-note](includes/public-preview-note.md)]